PhilipAmadasun/USV_VRX_build/README.md

 # VRX
 ROS melodic build for [osrf/vrx repo](https://github.com/osrf/vrx)
 # How to install
 Make sure you have ROS melodic installed.
+Then follow the next steps.

 ```
 sudo apt update  && \